MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Method

 Inspired by~\cite{renz2025simlingo, xu2025drivegpt4}, we decouple the control into longitudinal and lateral control to improve planning flexibility and design the corresponding meta-action in planning QA.
 We generate the planning QA pairs using LLMs and refine them through manual filtering to ensure a one-to-one correspondence between language and actions (see the Appendix for details).
 The model is then trained on both the reasoning data and planning QA to learn the mapping from language to action.
 The loss function can be expressed as:

+where $x$ denotes the input sequence, $N$ denotes the batch size, and $y$ denotes the target sequence, with $y_{i,<t}$ representing historical tokens preceding time step $t$.
 Then, we map the meta-actions to the temporal speed trajectory for longitudinal control and the geometric path trajectory for lateral control in Action Expert.
-Specifically, we leverage the autoregressive nature of the Action Expert to encode visual and language information into a hidden state $\bm{x}$ and introduce two special tokens, $\texttt{<speed\_waypoints>}$ and $\texttt{<path\_waypoints>}$, to extract the logits from the Action Expert's output:
+Specifically, we leverage the autoregressive nature of the Action Expert to encode visual and language information into a hidden state $h$ and introduce two special tokens, $\texttt{<speed\_waypoints>}$ and $\texttt{<path\_waypoints>}$, to extract the logits from the Action Expert's output:

 Finally, we utilize a Variational Autoencoder (VAE)~\cite{kingma2013auto} with a GRU-based decoder to align our language and action spaces, directly translating visual-language representations into the final action trajectory: